Karime López: Gucci Osteria

 In 2017, López moved to Modena, Italy where her husband, Takahiko Kondo was the sous chef at Osteria Francescana.
 In 2018, Massimo Bottura offered her the position as head chef of Gucci Osteria in Florence.
-In 2019, López and Gucci Osteria were awarded a Michelin star.
-With the recognition, López became the first Mexican woman to receive a Michelin star.
+In 2019, the Michelin Guide awarded one star to Gucci Osteria.
+With the recognition, López became the first Mexican woman to lead a Michelin starred kitchen.
 In 2019, López was named Italy's Female chef of the year.

-In 2022, Kondo joined López as co-head chef at Gucci Osteria where the couple focus on dishes crafted with local produce.
+In 2022, Kondo joined López as co-head chef at Gucci Osteria, where the couple focused on dishes crafted with local produce.
 In 2023, López was awarded as the best Chef of Distinction Abroad by Mexico's National Chamber of Restaurants and Seasoned Foods, a national industry body representing the Mexican restaurant industry.